doctypehuman/sql/README.md

 The WHERE clause is used not only with SELECT statement but also with other statements such as UPDATE,DELETE and many other... you will see soon enough.

 *Also please keep in mind that when using the WHERE clause if the condition is in text you need to use ' ' quotes.
-If the condition is in digita no quotes are required.*
+If the condition is in digits no quotes are required.*